abodeza/plant_disease_detection/README.md

 # Disease Detection in Plant Leaves
-The complete code and instructions for detecting plant diseases.
+The complete code and instructions for detecting plant diseases utilizing OpenCV, SAM, and CLIP.

 ## Description
 Gharsa's Eye is a project that utilizes a three step pipeline that masks, detects, and classifies plant diseases as shown below: